mahynski/pychemauth/docs/index.rst

 Generating Synthetic Data
 =========================
 * `Resampling <https://scikit-learn.org/stable/modules/generated/sklearn.utils.resample.html#sklearn.utils.resample>`_ can be used to balance classes during training, or to supplement measurements that are very hard to make.
-New, synthetic data can also be generated by various means; `imblearn` pipelines are designed to work with various up/down sampling routines and can be used as drop-in replacements for standard scikit-learn pipelines.
+New, synthetic data can also be generated by various means; `imblearn <https://imbalanced-learn.org/stable/>`_ pipelines are designed to work with various up/down sampling routines and can be used as drop-in replacements for standard scikit-learn pipelines.
-* `Imbalanced Learning <https://imbalanced-learn.org/stable/index.html>`_ - SMOTE, ADASYN, etc.
+* See `Imbalanced Learning <https://imbalanced-learn.org/stable/index.html>`_ for methods like SMOTE, ADASYN, etc.

 Feature Selection
 =================
 `Feature extraction <https://scikit-learn.org/stable/modules/feature_extraction.html>`_, such as PCA, involves manipulating inputs to produce new "dimensions" or composite features, such as the first principal component. `Feature selection <https://scikit-learn.org/stable/modules/feature_selection.html>`_ simply involves selecting a subset of known features (such as columns) to use.  scikit-learn has many `built-in examples <https://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_selection>`_ that you can use.
 Additional tools such as `BorutaSHAP <https://github.com/Ekeany/Boruta-Shap>`_ and some based on the `Jensen-Shannon Divergence <https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence>`_ are also implemented here.

-Conventional Chemometrics [Small data limit]
+Conventional Chemometrics (Small data limit)
 ############################################

-Topological Methods [Intermediate data limit]
+Topological Methods (Intermediate data limit)
 #############################################

-Machine Learning [Large data limit]
+Machine Learning (Large data limit)
 ###################################